rakeshshriwas/angular-interview-questions/README.md

 	   title: string = 'Welcome to Angular world';
 	}
 	```
+59. ### What are dynamic components?
+    Dynamic components are the components in which the component's location in the application is not defined at build time i.e. they are not used in any angular template.
+Instead, the component is instantiated and placed in the application at runtime.

 79. ### What is standalone component?
     A standalone component is a type of component which is not part of any Angular module.
 It provides a simplified way to build Angular applications.